dyhes/zulip/docs/production/export-and-import.md

 ## Backups

-The Zulip server has a built-in backup tool:
+The Aloha server has a built-in backup tool:

 ```bash
 # As the zulip user